paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-33a-appointment-promotion-and-involuntary-separation-and-retirement-for-members-on-the-warrant-officer-active-duty-list.md

   (C) are junior to the junior warrant officer in the promotion zone.

-(4) The active-duty list referred to in [section 573(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section573/b&num=0&edition=prelim) includes the active-duty promotion list established by section 41a 11 See References to Sections of Title 14 as Redesignated by Pub.
-L. 115–282 note below. of title 14.
+(4) The active-duty list referred to in [section 573(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section573/b&num=0&edition=prelim) includes the active-duty promotion list established by section 41a 11 See References in Text note below. of title 14.

 ### Statutory Notes

+#### References in Text
+[Section 41a of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section41a&num=0&edition=prelim), referred to in par.
+(4), was redesignated [section 2102 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section2102&num=0&edition=prelim) by Pub.
+L. 115–282, title I, § 112(b), Dec.
+4, 2018, 132 Stat.
+4216, and references to [section 41a of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section41a&num=0&edition=prelim) deemed to refer to such redesignated section, see section 123(b)(1) of Pub.
+L. 115–282, set out as a References to Sections of Title 14 as Redesignated by Pub.
+L. 115–282 note preceding [section 101 of Title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section101&num=0&edition=prelim), Coast Guard.

 #### Amendments
 1994—Par.
 (4).
 Pub.
 L. 103–337 added par.
 (4).

-#### References to Sections of Title 14 as Redesignated by Pub.
-L. 115–282
-[Section 41a of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section41a&num=0&edition=prelim) redesignated [section 2012 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section2012&num=0&edition=prelim) by Pub.
-L. 115–282, title I, § 112(b), Dec.
-4, 2018, 132 Stat.
-4216, and references to [section 41a of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section41a&num=0&edition=prelim) deemed to refer to such redesignated section, see section 123(b)(1) of Pub.
-L. 115–282, set out as a note preceding [section 101 of Title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section101&num=0&edition=prelim), Coast Guard.

 #### Effective Date of 1994 Amendment
 Amendment by Pub.
 L. 103–337 effective on the first day of the fourth month beginning after Oct.
 5, 1994, see section 541(h) of Pub.
 L. 103–337, set out as a note under [section 571 of this title](./chapter-33a-appointment-promotion-and-involuntary-separation-and-retirement-for-members-on-the-warrant-officer-active-duty-list.md#section-571).